FAQ: How to manage Windows 10 updates | ZDNet

-With Windows 10, Microsoft has completely rewritten the Windows Update rulebook.
+With Windows 10, Microsoft has completely rewritten the Windows Update rule book.
 For expert users and IT pros accustomed to having fine-grained control over the update process, these changes might seem wrenching and even draconian.

 You can't pick and choose which updates to install?
 There's no option to delay updates on PCs running Windows 10 Home?
-Welcome to Windows as a service.
+Upgrades to new versions are mandatory?

 The new update rules are designed to solve some nagging problems in the PC ecosystem.
-For example, if every user can choose some updates and reject others, the number of potential configurations approaches infinity, making testing nearly impossible.
+For example, if every user can choose some updates and reject others, the number of potential configurations approaches infinity; Microsoft argues that all those untested variations make effective quality assurance much more difficult.

-Likewise, Microsoft's generous 10-year support lifecycle means that at any given time its engineers might be supporting as many as five major versions.
+Likewise, Microsoft's generous 10-year support lifecycle has enabled fragmentation in the installed base: Over the past decade, Microsoft's engineering staff have been required to support as many as five major versions at the same time.
 In a world where security challenges arrive at breakneck speed, that stretches support resources to the breaking point.

 Other Windows 10 FAQs in this series:

-Note: This article has been updated multiple times since its initial publication.
-The most recent update was September 5, 2019, and includes details about important changes that were effective with version 1903.